jfarmer/algebra-via-cs/README.md

 Being able to do these things is essential, but they don't tell us what numbers *are*.
 What distinguishes numbers from functions or strings or any other object that we wouldn't consider a number?
 After all, we can name and combine strings and functions, too.

 Exploring questions like this form the basis of **abstract algebra**.
-We'll be using familiar objects in code — numbers and strings, at first — to explore the question "What makes numbers, well, *numberse*?"
+We'll be using familiar objects in code — numbers and strings, at first — to explore the question "What makes numbers, well, *numbers*?"

 ## Contents <!-- omit in toc -->